genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 ## Test Organisation

-Unit testing specific logic can be done by adding a test file alongside the source file.
+You can unit-test specific logic by adding a test file alongside the source file.

 ```
 logic.ts
 logic.test.ts
 ```

-If your test spans more than one file or is more of an end-to-end test, you may wish to add your test to your package's `/test` directory instead.
+If your test spans more than one file or is more of an end-to-end test, you may wish to add your test to your package's **/test** directory instead.
 An example structure might be:

 ```
 ├── src